Eroxl/Note-Rack/README.md

   The markdown editor specifically designed for students
 </h6>

+## Note
+Please note this is still a WIP and probably wont be usable for a while.
+Especially some of the more advanced features.

 ## Goal
 The goal of this project is to create a simple but robust markdown editor that is able to be used by students to simplify school work.